ArctosDB/documentation-wiki/_how_to/How-to-Start-a-New-Collection-in-Arctos.markdown

 author: Carla Cicero
 date: 2016-06-30
 ---
-# How to start as a new collection in Arctos
+# How to Start as a New Collection in Arctos

 If you are joining Arctos, welcome!